Parish Privacy Policy

 2. Who Are We?

-The PCC of Redditch Holy Trinity is the data controller (contact details below).
+The Redditch Renewal Churches Trust is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 3. How Do We Process Your Personal Data?

-The PCC of Redditch Holy Trinity complies with its obligations under the GDPR by:
+The Redditch Renewal Churches Trust complies with its obligations under the GDPR by:

 • Keeping personal data up to date.